Counting Square Discriminants: Spectral Expansion

+For the residual terms, we use \eqref{resfin} of Proposition \ref{props} to compute the residues of $M_{\hf}(s,t_j,\delta)$.
+Letting $\delta \to 0$ we get these become,

-by using proposition \ref{props} for the residue calculation of $M_{\hf}(s,t_j,\delta)$ and letting $\delta \to 0$.
-Since the Eisenstein series is a component of $V_v$, we can compute $\langle u_j, V_v \rangle$ by general unfolding techniques to get that where $c_{\Re(v)}$ is dependent only on $\Re(v)$, which gives us the sum and integral in $I_{\text{cusp}}$ are simultaneously absolutely convergent.
-We note that $I_{\text{cusp}}$ is $O(X^\hf)$ as $t_j>0$ for all $t_j$, which is to say that none of the $t_j$s are exceptional.
-Indeed, the Shimura correspondence for Maass forms, as investigated by Sarnak and Goldfeld in \cite{Sarnak}, gives that each weight-$1/2$ Maass form on $\Gamma_0(4)$ and eigenvalue $t_j$ lifts to a weight-zero Maass form on $\Gamma_0(4)$ with eigenvalue $2t_j$.
-Since there are no exceptional eigenvalues for weight zero and level two, as is computed explicitly in \cite{LMFDB}, there are no exceptional eigenvalues for weight $1/2$ and level four.
+The Shimura correspondence for Maass forms, as investigated by Sarnak and Goldfeld in \cite{Sarnak}, gives that each weight-$\hf$ Maass form on $\Gamma_0(4)$ and eigenvalue $t_j$ lifts to a weight-zero Maass form on $\Gamma_0(4)$ with eigenvalue $2t_j$.
+Since there are no exceptional eigenvalues for weight zero and level two, as is computed explicitly in \cite{LMFDB}, there are no exceptional eigenvalues for weight-$\hf$ and level four.
+Hence \eqref{sumjs} is $O(X^\hf)$.

+A similar approach is applicable to the continuous spectrum and yields the same overall bound of $O(X^\hf)$.